 In OAA we take the perspective that many countries are confronted with similar challenges, and that our best way to approach these is to work —togetherthis means developing pedagogical and assessment approaches together, and learning from each other.

-Optimizing Assessment for All (OAA) is a collaborative project of the governments of Nepal, Cambodia, and Mongolia with the Brookings Institution in Washington D.C.
-The first major convening of the collaboration will take place through a regional workshop in Kathmandu, Nepal on May 28-June 1, 2018.
-The workshop is hosted by Dr. Lekha Nath Poudel of the Education Review Office within Nepal’s Ministry of Education, Science, and Technology.
-Experts will attend it from the Education Review Office as well as teachers from local Nepali schools who are contributing to the work.
+OAA is a collaborative project of the governments of Nepal, Cambodia, and Mongolia with the Brookings Institution in Washington D.C.
+The first major convening of the collaboration took place through a regional workshop in Kathmandu, Nepal on May 28-June 1, 2018.
+The workshop was hosted by Dr. Lekha Nath Poudel of the Education Review Office within Nepal’s Ministry of Education, Science, and Technology.
+Experts attended it from the Education Review Office as well as teachers from local Nepali schools who are contributing to the work.
 The National Technical Teams from Cambodia and Mongolia, as well as technical partners and the Brookings team, will be attending this technical workshop designed to explore and develop assessments of 21st century skills and qualities.
 This workshop is the first in a series of three workshops for the project, each hosted by the participating countries in turn.
 The Nepal Government is the inaugural host.

 The Nepali education vision is to “contribute to the development of self-sustainable, competitive, innovative, and value-oriented citizens” (School Sector Development Plan 2016/17-2022/23) and states the importance of competencies such as critical thinking, creativity and analysis.
 OAA directly addresses these educational goals for Nepali students.
 Nepal, Mongolia, and Cambodia are all countries that have made explicit their goals, which are strongly aligned with the Sustainable Development Goals through aiming to achieve both access to education and high quality learning experiences and outcomes.

-The focus of the first workshop is the development of assessment frameworks for these 21st century competencies that are informed by country-specific curriculum reviews.
-As part of the week’s activities, the participants will also visit schools in Nepal as an opportunity for the visiting international national teams to understand the classroom contexts for Nepal.
-Understanding the classroom contexts is essential in developing formative assessment tools that can provide information for teachers and students about how students are progressing in their learning of 21st century competencies and the next steps for teaching and learning.
+The focus of the first workshop was the development of assessment frameworks for these 21st century competencies that are informed by country-specific curriculum reviews.
+As part of the week’s activities, the participants also visited schools in Nepal as an opportunity for the visiting international national teams to understand the classroom contexts for Nepal.
+Understanding the classroom contexts was essential in developing formative assessment tools that can provide information for teachers and students about how students are progressing in their learning of 21st century competencies and the next steps for teaching and learning.

 OAA is being coordinated through the offices of the Network on Education Quality Monitoring in the Asia Pacific, based at UNESCO Bangkok.
 Nepal’s Education Review Office is an active and respected member of the Network, contributing research expertise to the Network and benefiting from its collaboration.

-The second of the series of three workshops for the Optimizing Assessment for All project was hosted by the Education Evaluation Center (EEC) of Mongolia’s Ministry of Education, Culture, Science, and Sports.
+The second of the series of three workshops for the OAA project was hosted by the Education Evaluation Center (EEC) of Mongolia’s Ministry of Education, Culture, Science, and Sports.
 Representatives from the national technical teams of Cambodia, Mongolia, and Nepal gathered in Ulaanbaatar, Mongolia from October 8-12, 2018.
 Joined by colleagues from our partner organization UNESCO NEQMAP, the workshop focused on developing exemplar assessment tasks that capture 21st century skills in the classroom.

 The five-day workshop was organized into two main sessions: 1) the National Technical Teams—with support from the OAA core team—created concepts for assessment task; and 2) classroom teachers from Mongolia undertook an independent review process and provided localization inputs for the developed tasks.